On this date in 1941,* Stalin’s own brother-in-law was shot in the gulags.

-Svanidze’s son, Johnreed** — as in the American radical who chronicled the Bolshevik Revolution in Ten Days That Shook The World — denounced his doomed father to save his own skin, but was sent to the gulag just the same.
+Svanidze’s son, Johnreed† — named for the American radical who chronicled the Bolshevik Revolution in Ten Days That Shook The World — denounced his doomed father to save his own skin, but was sent to the gulag just the same.
 Johnreed was released, and Alexander posthumously rehabilitated, after Stalin’s death in 1953.

 * There are some other dates out there for Svanidze’s execution.
 I’ve had difficulty identifying a primary source for any of them, but am prepared to be corrected if an alternative possibility can be strongly documented.

 ** They moved to Baku from Tiflis, where Stalin had helped to orchestrate a huge bank robbery.

 † Revolutionary Russia produced a number of similarly curious neologisms on birth certificates, such as “Vladlen” (blending “Vladimir Lenin”), and even the outlandish “Electralampochka” (“light bulb”, inspired by the Soviet electrification campaign).